brianglass/anastasis/files/thursday_matins5.md

 Having become chief Hierarch of Myra, Nicolas, make the senses of my soul fragrant, that I may flee the foul stench of the passions, and receive the grace of the Advocate.

-With the streams from your holy tongue you put a stop to the blasphemous streams of AriusÂ’ words; therefore I cry to you, Â‘Dry up the flow of my passions by your prayers, Nicolas all-blessed.
+With the streams from your holy tongue you put a stop to the blasphemous streams of Arius’ words; therefore I cry to you, ‘Dry up the flow of my passions by your prayers, Nicolas all-blessed.

 Rescue us by your prayers from sins, from the wickedness of demons, capture by enemies, the evil slanders of all, that we may praise you as our deliverer.